cbueth/delaynet/CODE_OF_CONDUCT.md

 Examples of unacceptable behaviour by participants include:

-* The use of sexualized language or imagery
+* The use of sexualised language or imagery
 * Personal attacks
 * Trolling or insulting/derogatory comments
 * Public or private harassment